 The dipstick tests for leukocyte esterase.
 This is an enzyme produced by neutrophils and can be a sign of a urinary tract infection (white cells in urine = pyuria).
 These neutrophils, however, and the enzyme they produce can also be a sign of infection outside of the body such as vulvovaginitis.
 They may also be found in the presence of haematuria.

 The overall sensitivity for leukocyte esterase is 49 – 79% with a specificity of 79 – 87%.
 As a result, it can be considered to be suggestive of “possible UTI”, and “probable UTI” if found with a positive nitrite sample (specificity increased to 99%).

 What does this mean/bottom line: If positive and history suggestive (i.e. dysuria or fever) consider UTI and send for culture.
 If negative, then it is quite unlikely that there is an infection.

 Nitrites are the breakdown product by gram-negative organisms such as E.coli.
 They are a more specific test (93-98%) than leukocytes but their sensitivity is lower (47-49%).
 The sensitivity is particularly poor as the urine needs to sit in the bladder for a while (at least 4 hours) for it to be positive.

 What does this mean/bottom line: If it is positive, it is highly suggestive of infection.
 If it is negative, then does not necessarily rule out infection and needs correlation with leukocytes and presentation

-Blood (haematuria) can be present for many reasons, so it is important to determine if there is microscopic (dipstick only) or macroscopic (visibly bloody).
-If blood is seen seen with leukocytes and/or nitrites then you should consider the child to have a UTI.
+Blood (haematuria) can be present for many reasons, so it is important to determine if it is microscopic (dipstick only) or macroscopic (visibly bloody).
+If blood is seen with leukocytes and/or nitrites then you should consider the child to have a UTI.
 If blood is seen with protein, then glomerulonephritis needs to be considered as a cause.